Open-Finance-Lab/SEC_Analyzer/README.md

 ---

 # Reference
-This project uses the dataset and SEC filings from the [FinanceBench](https://github.com/patronus-ai/financebench).
+This project uses the open-source dataset and SEC filings from the [FinanceBench](https://github.com/patronus-ai/financebench).

 ```bibtex
 @misc{islam2023financebench,